microsoft/vscode-cpptools/Extension/readme.developer.md

 You can invoke VS Code from the command line using the [`yarn code`](#yarn-code) script.

-If you want to remove the isolate environment use the `yarn code reset` or `yarn test reset` scripts to delete only the current checkout's hashed folder and remove all of its configuration files.
+If you want to remove the isolated environment use the `yarn code reset` or `yarn test reset` scripts to delete only the current checkout's hashed folder and remove all of its configuration files.
 Next time you use the `yarn test` or `yarn code` commands, it will reinstall a fresh isolated environment.